timycodes/ESP32-S3-TempHumidityPressure/README.md

   This project reads temperature, humidity, and pressure using an ESP32 and a BME280 sensor.

 ## ESPRESSIF ESP32-S3-WROOM-1
-  - The sqaure metal-can module located at top of the board with writing on it contains the ESP32-S3 microcontroller (MCU)unit or System on Chip (SoC): it is both because it includes the processor, memory support, Wi-Fi, Bluebooth and other hardware features in one chip/module.
+  - The square metal-can module located at top of the board with writing on it contains the ESP32-S3 microcontroller (MCU)unit or System on Chip (SoC): it is both because it includes the processor, memory support, Wi-Fi, Bluebooth and other hardware features in one chip/module.